 Hi, I’m Susan Emory.
 I am a fifth generation quilter, graphic designer, wife and mother.
 I previously owned Quilter’s Corner in Midlothian, Virginia.
 After designing quilts for the store for many years, I decided to form a quilt design business.

-After years of working together and teaching at a local quilt shop, Susan Emory and Christine Van Buskirk combined their talents to form Swirly Girls Design.
-Christine’s engineering background and attention to detail works well with Susan’s graphic design experience and artistic training.
-The Swirly Girls design creative patterns with clearly written and illustrated instructions.
+In 2008, I teamed up with Christine Van Buskirk to form Swirly Girls Design.
+Christine’s engineering background and attention to detail worked well with my graphic design experience and artistic training.
+I became the sole owner of Swirly Girls in 2014 and continue to design creative patterns with clearly written and illustrated instructions.

-Susan owned, and Christine managed, Quilter’s Corner in Midlothian, Virginia.
-After designing quilts for the store for many years, they decided to publish and market their designs.
-Since then, Swirly Girls Design has been featured in several magazines and their patterns are sold worldwide.
-In addition to design, Susan and Christine have hosted many Schoolhouse programs at International Quilt Market and provide trunk shows and programs for quilt shops and guilds.
+Swirly Girls Design has been featured in several magazines and my patterns are sold worldwide.
+In addition to design, I have hosted many Schoolhouse programs at International Quilt Market and provide trunk shows and workshops for quilt shops and guilds.

 “Perfect Ten”, a lap size quilt made from ten fat quarters, is my most popular pattern.
 In addition to quilt patterns and books, I designed the Monogram Buttons for Dill Buttons and have collaborated on two rulers for Creative Grids.
 I design fabric for Michael Miller Fabrics and created the Clubhouse Quilt Club, a progressive quilt program.